simoncblyth/opticks/graphics/ggeoview/issues/geant4_opticks_integration/gui_photon_selection_failure.rst

 Approach to solving
 --------------------

-* Implement CPU only indexing so that the pure G4 workflow can simulate and index without GPU assistance
+* [DONE] Implement CPU only indexing so that the pure G4 workflow can simulate and index without GPU assistance

 * develop index test, that checks validity of an index both the